KusionStack/kusionstack.io/docs/kusion/5-user-guides/2-working-with-k8s/7-job.md

 Apply complete!
 Resources: 2 created, 0 updated, 0 deleted.
 ```

-If you are starting from the last guide which configures an `opsRule`, the output looks like the following which destroys the `Deployment` and `Service` and replace it with a `CronJob`:
+If you are starting from the last guide which configures an `opsrule`, the output looks like the following which destroys the `Deployment` and `Service` and replace it with a `CronJob`:

 ```
 $ kusion apply
- ✔︎  Generating Intent in the Stack dev...
+ ✔︎  Generating Spec in the Stack dev...
 Stack: dev  ID                                                               Action
 * ├─     v1:Namespace:simple-service                                      UnChanged
 * ├─     batch/v1:CronJob:simple-service:simple-service-dev-helloworld     Create